JosuaKrause/BusVis/readme.md

     Defines the colors of the transportation lines.
 The first column is the unique name of the line.
 The next three columns are the color channels, red, green, and blue respectively.
+An optional fourth column has a long version of the name of the lines.

 -   *edges.csv*